The health and safety of the children attending our setting, our staff,

 - We will not accept cash payments or donations.
 Parents are encouraged to make usual snack donations by on-line

-Infection controls – travel
+Infection controls – travel to preschool

 - Staff are asked to not use public transport